 Living Colourful Cocktail®

-I am a medium sized hydrangea with strong branches and big flowers.
-My flowers discolour from cream white to dark pink during the season.
+I’m a medium sized Hydrangea with strong branches and big flowers.
+The color of my flowers changes from cream white to dark pink during the season.

 - 100 days in bloom

 Congratulations on the latest addition to your garden!
 Your brand-new Hydrangea.
 Just take care of it and watch it flourish.
 We’ve made is super simple for you because Living Creations Hydrangeas are easy to maintain.
 With minimal care you’ll get maximum results.
 Check out these tips for getting the best out of your Hydrangea.

 Is it freezing outside?
 No worries.
 Living Creations Hydrangeas can handle super low temperatures.
 They’re winter hardy and can withstand even the most severe winters – they grow around the world and can even survive in Siberia.